edoardospadetto/sugos/README.md

 Handles 2D Animations
 Handles collisions with a SAT, sequential, algorithm.

-Examples of use found in the example folder.
+Examples are found in the example folder.